Contents

 There is a way through it.

-When you approach product development with a clear understanding of the region, thoughtful user-centric design, and guidance from experienced engineering teams such as those at Trio, you can build fintech solutions that work for real people and scale across emerging economies.
+When you approach product development with a clear understanding of the region in terms of both regulation and user requirement, and you get guidance from experienced engineering teams such as those at Trio, you can build fintech solutions that work for real people and scale across emerging economies.

 Understanding how people use financial services in an emerging market gives you the foundation you need before you design or code anything.